barryrgreer-hue/aurora-constitution/README.md

 License

 MIT.
-Lighthearted note: Tips and sponsorships are welcome, and a Nobel Prize nomination wouldn’t hurt.
+Lighthearted note: *Tips* and sponsorships are welcome, and a Nobel Prize nomination wouldn’t hurt.
 Payments and prizes come with no warranties—only warm fuzzies.
+Did I mention *Tips*?
+Large or Larger work!
+Thanks!

-AI / AGI — governance for now and next
+## AI / AGI — governance for now and next

 This applies to today’s AI and tomorrow’s AGI.
 If something isn’t clearly safe and clearly useful, it doesn’t proceed—no matter how smart it gets.

-What this covers
+## What this covers

 Assistants, agents, swarms, and self-improving systems

 Long-horizon planning and autonomous delegation

-How it runs
+## How it runs

 Two checks: Risk and Benefit (both greater than zero; no literal zeros)